priver/ansible-playbooks/README.md

 Group variables are stored in _group_vars_ directory

 - _all_: variables applied to all hosts
-- _location_name_: variables applied to specific location
+- _location_: variables applied to specific location

 You can also set variables for specific host by creating file with name matching servers' hostname in _host_vars_ directory.